You have worked hard, and now you present your result to your audience.

-In such cases, a comparison, analogy or metaphor can bridge the gap between your specialist world and your audience’s frame of reference.
-For instance, when physicist Carlo Rovelli wants to argue that the linear flow of time as we experience it is an illusion – which is quite difficult to comprehend – he uses a comparison:
+For instance, physicist Carlo Rovelli argues that the linear flow of time as we experience it is an illusion.
+That is quite difficult to comprehend.
+So he uses a comparison:

 “The events of the world do not form an orderly queue like the English, they crowd around chaotically like the Italians.”

 Years after the financial crash of 2008, still very few people understood what had happened.
-The Dutch journalist Joris Luyendijk immersed himself in the complex financial world of the London City, to understand the root causes of the crisis.
-In the book ‘Swimming with sharks‘ he explains what he has found.
+The Dutch journalist Joris Luyendijk wanted to understand the root causes of the crisis.
+So he immersed himself in the complex financial world of the London City.

-The main problem, he argues, is that the financial system is riddled with perverse incentives.
+The main problem, he finds, is that the financial system is riddled with perverse incentives.
 These incentives make otherwise good people act immorally.

 But how to explain this without going into technical details?
 According to Luyendijk, he found a useful analogy when he tried to explain it to a seven-year old.
 This is what he told the child: